Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • The duration of therapeutic treatment is recommended up to one and a half weeks.

-Use of the gel in pediatrics, during pregnancy and lactation
+Use of the gel in pediatrics, pregnancy and lactation

-The drug is prescribed for children upon reaching the age of six.
-It is prescribed by dentists for gingivitis and ulcerative stomatitis.
-It is applied only topically.
-The gel is applied to the affected area in the morning and in the evening.
-They hold it for half an hour, and then they are allowed to rinse the mouth, drink and eat.
+The drug is prescribed to children upon reaching the age of six.
+Prescribed by dentists for gingivitis and ulcerative stomatitis.
+For local use only.
+The gel is applied to the affected area in the morning and evening.
+They hold it for half an hour, and then they are allowed to rinse their mouth, drink and eat.
 On average, gel treatment lasts seven to ten days.

-During gel treatment, hygienic tooth cleaning should not be canceled.
-Experts do not recommend using the drug during gestation and during breastfeeding.
+During treatment with the gel, you should not cancel hygienic brushing of your teeth.
+Experts do not recommend using the drug during pregnancy and breastfeeding.

 Important!
-Self-appointment of denture to children and during the period of gestation of an intrauterine fetus contributes to the formation of irreversible consequences.
+Self-prescription of dentament for children and during gestation of the intrauterine fetus contributes to the formation of irreversible consequences.

 Contraindications and side effects